measurement-kit/measurement-kit/doc/api/nettests/runner.md

 execution in a background thread.
 The provided `logger` will be used to emit diagnostic messages.
-The `task` argument is a continuation that implements the task: it receives as a single argument a `Callback<>` that is to be called when the task has finished is work.
+The `task` argument is a continuation that implements the task: it receives as a single argument a `Callback<>` that is to be called when the task has finished its work.
 The code will make sure to call the final callback, `done`, when this happens.

 # HISTORY